Sloth And Wildlife Conservation Supporter

 Location

 The project grounds are vast and natural, shrouded in trees but still well-kept.
-There is an onsite pool if the volunteers wish to cool off or unwind in their spare time, and there is also a restaurant (self-serve for 2 out of 3 meals per day), and a seating/lounge area in the foyer.
+There is an onsite pool if the volunteers wish to cool off or unwind in their spare time, and there is also a restaurant, and a communal seating/lounge area in the foyer.

 Equipment to bring